gmarino2048/EECS-338-Final-Project/README.md

 Since the function operates separately on different parts of the array, semaphores are unnecessary.
 Instead, we will be using an array of pthread tid's and an array of pthread attributes and we will have each thread keep track of its position in the master array independently.

-For merging each of the segmented lists together, we will use a temporary array to move
+For merging each of the segmented lists together, we will use a temporary array to merge the items, and then swap move each element in the temporary array to the corresponding element in the initial array.

 ##### Sample output

-Merge Sort does not give any output
+Merge Sort does not give any output.

-<<<<<<< HEAD
 ### quicksort.c

 ##### Summary of functions